JohanBendz/com.philips.hue.zigbee/APPSTORE.md

 Fixes:
 - Changed back all RGB bulbs to use ZigbeeLightDevice since alot of RGB bulbs get a sligthly greenish color when selecting warmest ambiance.
 Please inform me about RGB bulbs/strips not working so that we can try changing specific bulbs to ZigBeeXYLightDevice

+Also big thanks to Johan Bendz for contributing to the app.

+Motion Sensor seems to be fixed in v2.0.5-rc.2.

 v1.4.3

 - Added references to installed packages